tnc-ca-geo/python-flow-calculator/README.md

 ## Questions and Comments

-All questions or comment are encouraged to be sent to <nenerson@foundryspatial.com>
+All questions or comment are encouraged to be sent to <kklausmeyer@tnc.org> or <bronwen.stanford@tnc.org>

 ### Extra info